NodeDiver/subscriptn-simple/README.md

 - **Action**: *Presented SubscriptN at the Geyser Hackathon 2025.*
 - **Updates**:
   - 🎤 *Delivered presentation and demo of SubscriptN.*
-  - 🖥️ *Showcased Lightning Network integration and subscription management features.*
+  - 🖥️ *Showcased lightning network integration and subscription management features.*
   - 💬 *Answered questions from judges and other participants.*
   - 🎯 *Demonstrated the innovative approach to Bitcoin subscription management.*
 - **Result**: *Successful presentation completed.*